tsantospan/DASNN/README.md

 - provide images that are already cube rooted, not use --cbrt, and provide the appropriate --amplitude-img (don't take the default).
 - provide normal images, and use --cbrt (you can also provide the --amplitude-img, optionally).

 test.py will take input images, predict the labels, print them (and the true labels).
 It will also save (square) images with the (text) results in the title.
-It also shows correlations between true and predicted labels, for each dimension.
+It also shows correlations between true and predicted labels, for each dimension, and correlation between errors.
 All is saved by default in results/test/ (but it can be changed).

 For the moment, I tested the basic configuration (no cbrt, default amplitude-img, default max and min output values, no use of square images).
 So here is a TODO list :
 - check if cbrt is ok.
 - check if taking no-default values is ok.
-- check of resizing into square is ok.
+- check if resizing into square is ok.

 And make all the updates you want to make better visualization of the results.